rappet/globalvpn/src/protocol/protocol.md

 (Update).

 ### Established state
-Node can communicate with other nodes an can be reached globally.
+Node can communicate with other nodes and can be reached globally.

 ### Close
-Node floods a toombstone update packet and closes connections.
+Node send network exit packet which will be flooded to all dictionary nodes and send to all other affected nodes.

 Protocol States
 ---------------